Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

-We note that the results in \cite{atapattu2020locationbased} focus on the node distance distribution given the min-max optimum selection criteria, and cannot be directly applied to this paper.
-The key technical challenges in this paper are to solve the node distance distribution given the min-product and min-sum optimum selection criteria.
+The results in \cite{atapattu2020locationbased} focus on the node distance distribution given the min-max optimum selection criteria, and cannot be directly applied to this paper.
+Our key technical challenges are to solve the node distance distribution given the min-product and min-sum optimum selection criteria.
 These are fundamentally different problems with their own particular technical challenges requiring new solution approaches when compared to those investigated in \cite{atapattu2020locationbased}.
-Moreover, there are also fundamental differences between RIS-aided networks and relay-aided networks in terms of their performance analysis and behaviors, i.e., see \cite{9095301}.
+Moreover, there are also fundamental differences between RIS-aided networks and relay-aided networks in terms of their end-to-end path-loss scaling laws as a function of the TX-to-RIS and RIS-to-RX distances; see \cite{9119122,9095301}.
 Thus, this paper provides novel theoretical results and numerical insights that have not been studied before.